legal isues that may need a family attorney

 8. Value of Specific Intangible Assets

 Note that there are a number of reasons for valuing a business, other than buying or selling it.
-Businesses are valued for estate and tax purposes, divorce settlements, and for raising capital.
+Businesses are valued for estate and tax purposes, divorce settlements for legal issues that may need a family attorney, and for raising capital.
 In keeping with the purpose of this post, all valuation discussion here will be limited to valuing for buying and selling.
+You can also read more about family law here, which can enlighten you about your family issues and solutions for the same.

 The Basic or quick estimate is often used as a guide to the valuation of a small business.
 It is only a useful starting point as few buyers will pay 1 year’s earnings before proprietor’s drawings, interest, tax and depreciation (EBPITD).
 The type of business that will obtain this type of value in a sale will have a very real goodwill factor and are predominately businesses, which have good long-term contracts that are transferable to the new owner, or the business is a strong nationwide franchise where the demand is high for this product.